filecoin-project/FIPs/FIPS/fip-solstice.md

     answered through audit, freeze, or removal, since bound values are final (Section 2.1).
 The verification-window length is an open parameter (Section 4.4).

+  - **FIL pricing manipulation.** FIL-denominated volume is priced by Filecoin Pay's own fee-auction prints rather than an external feed (Section 2.3), so there is no oracle operator to compromise and no staleness failure mode; the residual risk is manipulation of the prints themselves, and it is bounded on four sides.
+    Ordering: a settlement is priced by the first print that clears after it, so the applied rate never exists at transaction time, and over-crediting requires FIL to rise after transacting, a speculative forward price risk rather than the riskless backward-looking arbitrage a trailing average would offer.
+    Asymmetry: a print moves upward (the direction that inflates FIL volume credit) only if the lot clears at too few FIL, which is open arbitrage that any competing bidder profitably corrects, while pushing it downward costs real FIL that is burned and lowers the manipulator's own credit.
+Blast radius: each print prices only the period ending at it, so sustaining an over-pricing means winning every print, quarter after quarter, against open competition.
+Guards: MIN_LOT excludes dust lots, where bidding competition is not economical and the Dutch decay could otherwise be ridden to an off-market print; PRICE_BAND rejects posted prints far off the last bound one; and prints bind through the same verification window as volume, publicly recomputable and correctable before binding (Section 2.1).
+In the degenerate case where no qualifying prints clear, pending FIL volume stays uncounted: the gate can only under-count, never over-count.

   - **Consensus-path safety of the split.** The per-epoch split runs in f02 from cached state with no external call, so a contract that